 Tobacco use

-Surveys of tobacco use in Europe suggest that the situation in Sweden is unique.
-Compared with other European countries, Swedes smoke the least, but they do use Swedish snus.
-Snus is used as a way to quit smoking.
+Surveys of tobacco use in Europe show that the situation in Sweden is unique.
+Swedes currently smoke least in Europe, and they use Swedish snus instead.
+It is reasonable to believe that snus is used as a way to quit smoking.

 Mortality Attributable to Tobacco, WHO 2012